Veteran reviewing short-term loan options on a laptop at home

 For veterans weighing broader emergency funding options, our overview of same-day cash options beyond payday loans identifies additional routes that apply to the general public as well.

-Key Takeaway: State veterans assistance programs in states like California and Texas offer emergency loans from $500 to $10,000, administered through State Veterans Service Agencies — available to honorably discharged veterans with no credit check required in most cases.
+Key Takeaway: State veterans assistance programs in states like California and Texas offer emergency loans from $500 to $10,000, administered through State Veterans Service Agencies, available to honorably discharged veterans with no credit check required in most cases.

 How Can Veterans Avoid Predatory Lenders Targeting Military Borrowers?

 Predatory lenders specifically target military communities near bases, offering fast cash with obscured costs that violate the Military Lending Act.
-The Federal Trade Commission (FTC) has documented patterns of lenders structuring loans to evade MLA coverage — for example, by misclassifying loan types or adjusting repayment terms to fall outside regulated windows.
+The Federal Trade Commission (FTC) has documented patterns of lenders structuring loans to evade MLA coverage, for example by misclassifying loan types or adjusting repayment terms to fall outside regulated windows.

 Verification Steps Before Signing